Netflix-Skunkworks/stethoscope-app/README.md

 Local development
 -----------------

-\* Requires port 12000 for webpack dev server, and port 37370 for the GraphQL server

 `yarn start` will run the Electron app, the GraphQL server, and a webpack dev server with the React UI, which allows for live reloading and a faster development cycle.

+This requires port 12000 for webpack dev server, and port 37370 for the GraphQL server.

 Building and deploying
 ----------------------